mezstd/littlefs/SPEC.md

 | 0x00+s | 32 bits       | CRC            |

-**Revision count** - Incremented every update, only the uncorrupted metadata-block with the most recent revision count contains the valid metadata.
+**Revision count** - Incremented every update, only the uncorrupted metadata block with the most recent revision count contains the valid metadata.
 Comparison between revision counts must use sequence comparison since the revision counts may overflow.

-**Dir size** - Size in bytes of the contents in the current metadata block, including the metadata-pair metadata.
-Additionally, the highest bit of the dir size may be set to indicate that the directory's contents continue on the next metadata-pair pointed to by the tail pointer.
+**Dir size** - Size in bytes of the contents in the current metadata block, including the metadata pair metadata.
+Additionally, the highest bit of the dir size may be set to indicate that the directory's contents continue on the next metadata pair pointed to by the tail pointer.

-**Tail pointer** - Pointer to the next metadata-pair in the filesystem.
+**Tail pointer** - Pointer to the next metadata pair in the filesystem.
 A null pair-pointer (0xffffffff, 0xffffffff) indicates the end of the list.
-If the highest bit in the dir size is set, this points to the next metadata-pair in the current directory, otherwise it points to an arbitrary metadata-pair.
-Starting with the superblock, the tail-pointers form a linked-list containing all metadata-pairs in the filesystem.
+If the highest bit in the dir size is set, this points to the next metadata pair in the current directory, otherwise it points to an arbitrary metadata pair.
+Starting with the superblock, the tail-pointers form a linked-list containing all metadata pairs in the filesystem.

 **CRC** - 32 bit CRC used to detect corruption from power-lost, from block end-of-life, or just from noise on the storage bus.
-The CRC is appended to the end of each metadata-block.
+The CRC is appended to the end of each metadata block.
 The littlefs uses the standard CRC-32, which uses a polynomial of 0x04c11db7, initialized with 0xffffffff.

 Here's an example of a simple directory stored on disk: